 5. Respiratory Disease

-Extended periods of humidity can cause a respiratory infection that may be life-threatening in severe cases.
+Extended humidity periods can cause a respiratory infection that may be life-threatening in severe cases.

 EXPERT TIPS: Keep humidity levels under 35-40%.
 If you live in a humid area, you may need to use a dehumidifier.

-Additional measures, such as mesh insulation and removing any water-retentive materials such as tree bark.
+Additional measures include mesh insulation and removing any water-retentive materials such as tree bark.
 A smaller water bowl kept in the cool area of the tank can help as well.

 If you suspect that your beardie might have a respiratory infection, you should immediately take them to a reptile vet.